truongcongtrung2709/vdream-entertainment/README.md

    git clone https://github.com/truongcongtrung2709/vdream-entertainment.git
    `

-3. Navigate into the project directory:
+2. Navigate into the project directory:

   `cd vdream-entertainment`

-3.Create a .env file in the root of the project based on the provided .env.example.
+3. Create a .env file in the root of the project based on the provided .env.example.
 Replace the placeholder values with your actual API keys and other environment variables.

   .env file: